prateekpuri01/ATP-serving-strategy/README.md

 ![](/data_visualizations/active_players_top_EM_matchups.png?raw=true)

 What are the qualitative similarities in these matchups?
 These tables, for the most part, are filled with players with powerful first serves who are playing opponents known for strong baseline games.
-Against these crafty baseline players, the servers do not have a high chance of winning their second serve points; therefore, they can benefit by hitting their more powerful serves more often, even at the expense of additional double faults.
+Their opponent's crafty baseline game may limit the server's ability to win second serve points; therefore, the server can benefit from hitting their more powerful first serve more often, even at the expense of additional double faults.

-We can take Pete Sampras vs Andre Agassi as a case study.
-According to my results, Sampras coud have won roughly 6.1% more service points by switching to strategy (2) from strategy (1).
+We can take Pete Sampras vs. Andre Agassi as a case study.
+According to the above table, Sampras coud have won roughly 6.1% more service points by switching to strategy (2) from strategy (1).
 Why?
-Sampras is known for having an incredible serve; however, Agassi is also regarded as one of the best serve returners of all time.
-However, when these forces are pitted against one another on second serve points, Agassi has the advantage.
-His strong return game gave him a 54% chance of winning a second serve point against Sampras, however this dropped to just 20% when Sampras made his first serve.
-The EM factor results suggest that Sampras can nullify Agassi's strong return by putting his first serve in play more often.
+Agassi's strong return game gave him a 54% chance of winning a second serve point against Sampras; however this dropped to just 20% when Sampras made his first serve.
+Sampras's high EM factor against Agassi results suggest that he may have been able to nullify Agassi's strong return game by putting his first serve in play more often.

 # Modeling how strategy switches can modify match outcomes